 The end result is that we now know how many times each stack trace was seen executing on the CPU.
 Now this set of stack traces with corresponding hit counts can be represented in many different ways: as a call graph, flame graph, top calls, and more.

 The memory allocation profiler samples heap allocations and makes it possible to see which function calls allocate how much memory and how often.
 Tracking every allocation and unwinding a stack trace would be extremely expensive; therefore, a sampling technique is used.

 To sample only a fraction of allocations, the sampling relies on a random number generation that follows exponential distribution.
 The generated numbers define the distance between samples in terms of allocated memory size.
 Only allocations that cross the next random sampling point are sampled.

-The CDF of the exponential distribution, 1 - e−λx, is used for the sampling distance generation, where λ−1 is the mean and x is the random value.
-The x is calculated by equaling CDF to a uniformly distributed random numbers and solving for x.
+The CDF of the exponential distribution, 1 - e−λx, is used for the sampling distance generation, where λ−1 is the mean and x is the random value. x is calculated by equaling CDF to uniformly distributed random numbers and solving for x.
 The value of x is then used as a random sampling distance.